-LCS is a fast, agile, focused-mission platform designed for operation in near-shore environments yet capable of open-ocean operation.
+Description LCS is a fast, agile, mission-focused- platform designed for operation in near-shore environments yet capable of open-ocean operation.
 It is designed to defeat asymmetric "anti-access" threats such as mines, quiet diesel submarines and fast surface craft.

-The Navy's LCS acquisition strategy to down-select to a single design resulted in a highly effective competition and an industry response that resulted in significant potential savings in the LCS program.
-These competitive bids, coupled with the Navy's desire to increase ship procurement rates to support operational requirements, created an opportunity to award each bidder a fixed-price, 10 ship block buy for a total of 20 ships from fiscal year 2010 to fiscal year 2015.
+The Navy's LCS acquisition strategy to down select to a single design in 2010 resulted in a highly effective competition and an industry response that produced significant savings in the LCS program.
+These competitive bids, coupled with the Navy's desire to increase ship procurement rates to support operational requirements, created an opportunity to award both bidders a fixed-price, 10-ship block buy for a total of 20 ships from fiscal years (FY) 2010 to 2015.

 Naval Sea Systems Command (OOD)

 Washington, D.C.
 20362

 Builder: Lockheed Martin